 Mental Health

-Mental Health Resources and Information
+Mental Health Information, Resources, and Services

-A mental health condition isn’t the result of one event.
+A Mental Health condition isn’t the result of one event.

 Research suggests multiple, linking causes.
 Genetics, environment and lifestyle influence whether someone develops a mental health condition.
 A stressful job or home life makes some people more susceptible, as do traumatic life events.
 Biochemical processes and circuits and basic brain structure may play a role, too.